How We Conduct Our Website Builder Research

 • Are the templates optimized for mobiles, tablets, and desktops?

-• Can you design your website using ADI?
+• Can you design your website using AI?

 Help and Support

-As you’ve probably guessed from the title of this investigation area, we chose to break it down into the help you receive and the support provided.
+As you’ve probably guessed from the title of this investigation area, we’ve chosen to break it down into the help you receive and the support provided.

-For help, we look at the services on offer.
+For help, we’ve looked at the services on offer.
 Can you get help via email, phone, live chat, social media, forums, or all of the above?
-Is help available at any time of the day or week?
+Is help available at any time of the day or week, and how long can you expect to wait for a response?
 We’ve also tested each platform’s help center by inputting common queries and judging the quality of responses.

-For support, we focus mainly on security – restore options and autosave capabilities are all investigated.
+For support, we’ve focused mainly on security – restore options and autosave capabilities have all been investigated.

 Meet the Researchers